-The effectiveness of coaching has seen an increasing number of companies finding the need to employ or outsource coaches as they adapt to new technologies, hybrid work models, mental health and industry changes.
+The effectiveness of workplace coaching has seen an increasing number of companies finding the need to employ or outsource coaches as they adapt to new technologies, hybrid work models, mental health and industry changes.

-The role of coaching
+The role of Workplace coaching

-Coaching enables people to adapt to changing circumstances and grasp opportunities more effectively and efficiently.
+Workplace coaching enables people to adapt to changing circumstances and grasp opportunities more effectively and efficiently.
 Those in business can benefit from coaching by breaking through barriers, focusing more strategically and achieving goals more effortlessly.
 As the pressures have increased on employees over the last few years, how do managers influence their teams, protect their psychological safety and not create additional stress on their already stressed out employees?

 Connecting and coaching